Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 6. Get adequate sleep.
 Your body makes more red blood cells to carry oxygen into the body that it can extract from the lungs, and most of this cell-building happens when you are sleeping.

 7. Breathe deeply.
-Take slow, deep breaths through your nose, hold for a few seconds, and exhale slowly through your mouth.
-Deep breathing involves taking slow and long, deep diaphragmatic breaths through the nostrils until your stomach or diaphragm expands and slowly exhaling through the mouth.
-Practicing deep breathing exercises improves oxygenation and reduces the risk of altitude sickness.
-See instructions for various types of Pranayama breathing practiced by yogis.
+Inhale slowly and deeply through your nose, hold for a few seconds, and then exhale slowly through your mouth.
+Deep breathing helps with oxygenation and reduces the risk of altitude sickness.
+Consider practicing various types of Pranayama breathing exercises commonly used by yogis.

-8. Chew coca leaves: In some high-altitude regions like the Andes, chewing coca leaves is a traditional remedy for altitude sickness.
-Coca leaves contain alkaloids that can help alleviate symptoms like headache and nausea.
-However, be aware of local regulations and customs.
-It is illegal here in the U.S. and in many other countries.
+8. Chew coca leaves: In certain high-altitude regions like the Andes, chewing coca leaves is a traditional remedy for altitude sickness.
+Coca leaves contain alkaloids that can help alleviate symptoms such as headaches and nausea.
+However, be aware of local regulations, as it is illegal in the U.S. and many other countries.

 9. Consider taking the prescription medication acetazolamide (Diamox).
-This helps prevent mild altitude illness.
-This drug makes your blood more acidic (altitude causes blood alkalinity to rise).
-The acidity stimulates hyperventilation, which balances blood pH by allowing your body to take in more oxygen.
-Ask your doctor for the prescription.
+This prescription medication helps prevent mild altitude illness by making your blood more acidic.
+The increased acidity stimulates hyperventilation, which helps balance blood pH and allows your body to take in more oxygen.
+Consult your doctor about obtaining this medication.

-While medications like acetazolamide can help prevent altitude sickness, some prefer natural remedies.
-Another natural alternative besides coca leaves is Ginkgo Biloba.
+While medications like acetazolamide can help prevent altitude sickness, a natural alternative is Ginkgo Biloba.
 Gingko Biloba supplements may help improve circulation and oxygenation, potentially aiding in altitude acclimatization.
 The herb is from the Ginkgo tree leaves and has been used for thousands of years to treat various illnesses.
 Other practices include drinking garlic-rich soup.

 Ginkgo to prevent altitude sickness